 curls of deco mesh tied to a wire wreath frame, progressively getting fuller.

 I used 5 colors of deco mesh for this project, but I promise that isn't necessary.
-I just had a couple of rolls of mesh leftover from another project that I decided to use.
-If you're using 10 yard rolls, 2-3 rolls is plenty for a 12-14" wreath.
-If you want more than that, go for it to achieve a much fuller wreath!
+I just had a couple of rolls of mesh left over from another project.

 deco mesh wreath on a front door.

-I also used a few random pieces of ribbon I had laying around - again, same concept - wind a piece of pipe cleaner tightly around the middle of the piece of ribbon and attach it to the wreath using the pipe cleaner.
-It gives it kind of a funky, fun look that I really like.
+I also used a few random pieces of ribbon I had lying around.
+Again, following the same concept - wind a piece of pipe cleaner tightly around the middle of the ribbon piece and attach it to the wreath using the pipe cleaner.

-Final Result
+🚪Final Result

-The final deco mesh wreath has a cute, whimsical feel.
-You can definitely use different colors up to match the occasion.
-A fall-themed, Valentine's, or a Christmas wreath would be so cute with this method too.
+A fall-themed, Valentine's, or Christmas wreath would be so cute with this method.
 You can even tuck fun holiday-themed elements into the wreath, like ornaments or fall foliage.

-For a 14" wire wreath form, I typically need to use 3-4 rolls of 10 yard 21" deco mesh.
+For a 14" wire wreath form, I typically need to use 3-4 rolls of 10-yard 21" deco mesh.
 As the form gets larger, you will need about another roll per 2" of wreath you add.

-I cut my pieces of deco mesh to about 18" for each individual curl in the wreath.
+I cut my pieces of deco mesh to about 18" long for each individual curl in the wreath.
 This usually makes full curls that look great when combined.

 I normally find my deco mesh either at Hobby Lobby or on Amazon.
 While I have seen some 6" wide rolls at Dollar Tree before, those aren't quite big enough for this particular wreath.